Now available in Tableau: Relationships, Metrics, powerful analytics enhancements and more

 Define relationships in your data to power flexible analysis

 Relationships are easy to create.
-When connecting to data in Tableau Desktop or in a browser, drag-and-drop tables into the canvas.
+When connecting to data in Tableau Desktop or in a browser, drag and drop tables into the canvas.
 In many analytical scenarios, using the default settings for a relationship will give you all of the data you need for analysis.
-In some scenarios, you might want to adjust the Performance Options settings to describe your data more accurately.
+In some scenarios, you might want to adjust the Performance options to describe your data more accurately.

 Put your data headlines at your fingertips

 Metrics help those who don’t typically perform heavy analysis, but use data to make decisions and need a quick way to see their important KPIs.
-You no longer have to switch between different views and adjust filters to see the most recent values—with Metrics, you have a data digest that’s always up to date and informative at a glance.
+You no longer have to switch between different views and adjust filters to see the most recent values: with Metrics, you have a data digest that’s always up to date and informative at a glance.
 As a retail store owner, you might want to keep your daily sales value and the inventory of your most popular items easily accessible.
-In the current pandemic, many of us are carefully watching the daily count of new COVID cases.

-For analysts who often have to create custom views for different stakeholders, metrics enable them to better scale their work across the organization, helping even more users get value from data.
-It’s easy to create a Metric, and because Metrics are a content type that lives within projects, users can move metrics between projects and favorite them.
+For analysts who often have to create custom views for different stakeholders, metrics enable them to better scale their work across the organisation, helping even more users get value from data.
+It’s easy to create a Metric, and because Metrics are a content type that lives within projects, users can move metrics between projects and favourite them.

 Elevate your analysis with powerful analytics enhancements

 Let’s take a look at an example.
 The viz below describes average housing prices in various outcodes (what we know as postal codes) in London.
-London is built in concentric circles, and houses are more expensive as you get closer to the center of the city.
-The more expensive the outcode, the more orange the color.
-Let’s select outcodes E4, E5, and E6—located near the edges of London—to belong in our set membership.
+London is built in concentric circles, and houses are more expensive as you get closer to the centre of the city.
+The more expensive the outcode, the more orange the colour.
+Let’s select outcodes E4, E5, and E6 – located near the edges of London – to belong in our set membership.
 This means that we are averaging their prices together, and then comparing that to the average of the rest of the outcodes.
-This is why a lot of the outcodes suddenly look more red—they’re higher in average price compared to the outer edge areas we have selected to be in our set.
+This is why a lot of the outcodes suddenly look more red – they’re higher in average price compared to the outer edge areas we have selected to be in our set.
 And we could keep adjusting our set members to see how different groupings compare.
-This is just one example of how to use set control—imagine the analysis that’s now possible!
+This is just one example of how to use set control – imagine the analysis that’s now possible!